PianoPsychopath/Botw-Mubin-to-Blender/README.md

 At the very bottom line 224-225 change A-1_Static to your desired region ex: B-4_Static.txt, J-1_Dynamic etc.

+Hit run - recommend opening console to see if it froze.

+After all processes are done it will delete the model so that you can continue onto another region.
+Just import obj from the exportedOBJ folder.

 **Extra Info**

 Regions are labeled A-J with 1-8 for each one.
 Static basically means terrain, Dynamic means things that temporarily exists like trees (since they can be cut down) or mobs.